-- To be eligible to continue in the program, students require a minimum GPA of 2.3 in each Fall/Winter. - A 2.7 GPA is required on all senior level (200-level and above) DRAMA courses - 3. ★30 are recommended each Fall/Winter; however, students are required to complete at least ★24 during each Fall/Winter.
-A reduced course load below ★24 must be approved by both the Faculty of Arts and the Faculty of Education, and is based on a recommendation from the Department of Drama - 4.
-While registered in the Faculty of Arts, students who earn GPAs less than 2.0 will be assessed on the basis of the academic standing requirements for the BA (see Academic Standing and Graduation).
-See First-Class Standing for regulations pertaining to First Class Standing. - Successful completion of the program requirements includes a grade point average of 2.3 on all courses credited to the degrees (★150) and a 2.7 GPA on all senior DRAMA courses applied to the major. - Students who fail to meet the requirements for promotion are required to withdraw from the BA (Drama)/BEd Combined Degrees program.
-Such
+- 1. A 2.7 GPA is required on all senior level (200-level and above) DRAMA courses. - ★30 are recommended each Fall/Winter; however, students are required to complete at least ★24 during each Fall/Winter.
+A reduced courseload below ★24 must be approved by both the Faculty of Arts and the Faculty of Education, and is based on a recommendation from the Department of Drama. - 3.

-- students may transfer to another program in the Faculty of Arts, the Faculty of Education or another Faculty, if entrance and promotion requirements for such a program are met.
-After transfer, all requirements for the new program must be met. - 7.
-Students who fail to meet the fifth-year requirements in the program are permitted to fulfil those requirements only with the approval of the Faculty of Arts and the Faculty of Education upon the recommendation of the Department of Drama.
-Otherwise, students must withdraw from the program, and, if so desired, transfer to another program in the Faculty of Arts or Education for which they are able to meet entrance and promotion requirements. - 8.
 The BA (Drama)/BEd Combined Degrees program may be interrupted only with the prior consent of the Department of Drama, the Faculty of Arts, and the Faculty of Education.
-Readmission and continuation will be subject to any conditions imposed by the Faculties and new program requirements that may be specified by the Department of Drama, the Faculty of Arts, and the Faculty of Education. - All qualified Year 3 BA (Drama)/BEd (Secondary) Combined Degrees students will be promoted to Year 4 in the Faculty of Education provided that - a. a minimum AGPA of 2.3 has been achieved, and - b. a minimum of ★90 applicable to this program has been successfully completed.

-Note: Students in Year 3 who have completed less than ★90 toward the BA (Drama)/BEd Combined Degrees but have achieved an AGPA of at least 2.3 may select one of two alternatives:

-- remain in Year 3 of this program in the Faculty of Arts for one additional year; - apply to enter a different degree program.
+Readmission and continuation will be subject to any conditions imposed by the Faculties and new program requirements that may be specified by the Department of Drama, the Faculty of Arts, and the Faculty of Education. - Students in Year 3 who have completed less than ★90 toward the BA (Drama)/BEd Combined Degrees but have achieved an AGPA of at least 2.3 may select one of two alternatives: - a. remain in Year 3 of this program in the Faculty of Arts for one additional year; - b. apply to enter a different degree program.